 "As of today."

-Yugi's name was in the call history.
+Yugi's name remained in the call history.

 Seto looked at him for a while.